 This chapter aims to gain some insights into New Zealanders' aspirations for the future of land in Aotearoa New Zealand.
 To do this, we held workshops with rangatahi and the Ministry's executive leadership.
 We also conducted an online survey for members of the public to provide input.
+We then stress tested what materialised and sought final perspectives from a second round of public consultation (see 'Public consultation' below).
 It is acknowledged that the sample size involved in creating a vision for the future of the land is small and may be affected by bias towards those who share concerns about the environment.